For the public

 The power of local news

-CPR strengthens Colorado’s civic and cultural health, meeting this challenge to democracy by providing free, unlimited access to information for all.
-We will achieve this by significantly increasing fact-based, solution-oriented, local news – that is consumed by the majority of Coloradans – and creating experiences that unite people through shared understanding.
+CPR strengthens Colorado’s civic and cultural health, by providing free, unlimited access to information for all.
+We will meet this challenge to democracy by significantly increasing fact-based, solution-oriented, local news — that is consumed by the majority of Coloradans — and creating experiences that unite people through shared understanding.

 200+